boundary/metric-log/README.md

 # LogMe

-Simple debugging tool for logging tsp measurements for debugging purposes
+Simple debugging tool for logging tsp measurements for debugging purposes.

+Uses a sqlite3 database for logging measurements created by a Python script.

 ## Installation